Shitao-zz/shitao.github.io/_posts/2016-03-09-eddy-shedding.md

 ### Tracking steps

 -Step1:  Obtaining the data that defines the contour lines.
-The following Matlab function will helps.
-{%highlight matlab%}
-[C h] = contour()
-{%endhighlight%}

--Step2:  initializing the contour tracking from some point (around 21N in this case).
+-Step2:  Initializing the contour tracking from some point (around 21N in this case).

 -Step3: Searching the closest new point (only less than 10 close points are searched) and repeating this searching process.
 Recording all the searched points.